 Healthcare workers may have a stronger claim for workers’ comp if they develop a more serious reaction to coronavirus exposure.
 Employees who are working in health care may be regularly exposed to the coronavirus and have a greater risk of developing symptoms from repeated exposure.
 Grocery store employees and other workers in so-called essential jobs may also have a higher risk of exposure than the general public because of their job interacting with so many people on a day-to-day basis.

 With the potential for so many claims against health care agencies, grocery store chains, and other front-line businesses, the employers and workers’ compensation insurance providers may challenge these claims to try to avoid a payout.
 The employers and insurance company may claim the illness is not work-related, the job did not increase the risk of injury, or the employee contracted the disease outside of work.
-This is where the experience of an Aurora and Chicago workers’ comp lawyer can make a difference.
+This is where the experience of a workers’ comp lawyer can make a difference.

 The insurance company and employer have lawyers on their side, it is only fair that you have an advocate on your side to fight for your rights.
 Talk to your workers’ comp attorney if you believe you suffered an illness related to your job and need medical treatment and wage replacement benefits.